rollup/plugins/packages/swc/README.md

 ## Alternatives

 Alternative transpiler/transformer, which are also officially offered, are [Babel](https://www.npmjs.com/package/@rollup/plugin-babel) and [Sucrase](https://www.npmjs.com/package/@rollup/plugin-sucrase).
-Both Babel and Sucrase are written in JavaScript, whereas the core of Swc is written in Rust.
+Both Babel and Sucrase are written in JavaScript, whereas the core of SWC is written in Rust.
 In addition, Sucrase transforms code to ES6+, whereas babel and SWC also support ES3 upwards.

 ## Meta